Wednesday September 26, 2007

 2. Kara and Janna had two strawberries.
 I had ONE.

 Bigelow Grille will be getting a hand-penned letter from one angry, neglected diner.

 When I found out that the beer was made from brown sugar and molasses, I asked, “Ooh, do you think even I’ll like it?”
 Kara unconvincingly said, “You might,” and then exchanged doubtful smirks with Janna.
 (No, I didn’t like it.
 I really didn’t like it.
-And either did they, saying that taking a sip after eating the dessert completely killed it.)
+And apparently either did they, but their excuse was that they “just don’t like stout in general.”
+Oh OK.)

 The chicory ice cream, though?
 Oh my god, I will only ever be coating my gullet with chicory ice cream.
 And to think all these years, I was settling for coffee flavored ice cream?
 Was I insane?!
 Even the streusal was better than most meals I’ve eaten in my twenty-eight years and I fought with the spoon to collect every last morsel.
 Every so often, I would have to protectively hug my plate with an arm, after noticing Janna and her furtively darting eyes.
 She had big plans, I’m sure, but she wasn’t getting any of my brulee.
 Eat your own, Two-Strawberry Bitch!